Robert Walmsley (Royal Navy officer): Chief of Defence Procurement

 After retiring from the navy, Walmsley held the position of Chief of Defence Procurement at the UK Ministry of Defence from 1996 until his retirement on 30 April 2003.
 He retired from Her Majesty's Civil Service after serving longer in the Defence Procurement post than any of his predecessors.
 During Walmsley's period in post he led the transformation of the procurement organisation into the Defence Procurement Agency (DPA, now Defence Equipment and Support) and made numerous appearances as a witness to Parliamentary select committees.

 Personal life and death

 Walmsley was married twice.
 He married his first wife, Christina Melvill, in 1967.
 The couple had one son and two daughters.
-Daughter, Emma Walmsley, is currently chief executive of the global pharmaceutical company Glaxo Smithkline.
+Daughter, Emma Walmsley, was chief executive of the global pharmaceutical company Glaxo Smithkline.

 was launched by Christina, Lady Walmsley in 1996.
 This launch made naval history since Lady Walmsley broke with tradition and used a bottle of Macallan whisky; up until this time Royal Navy ships had always been launched with a bottle of champagne.

-Walmsley's first marriage was dissolved in 2009 and later that year he married his second wife Alexandra Ashbourne.
+Walmsley's first marriage was dissolved in 2009 and later that year he married his second wife Alexandra Ashbourne, who later stood as a candidate in the 2026 election for the position of Chancellor of the University of St Andrews.

 On 4 August 2022, at the age of 81, Walmsley died suddenly following an accidental fall down a staircase at a house in Cape Cod, Massachusetts, while vacationing.